Find your cheapest way to buy a house

 Cheap houses are in short supply these days.
 But that doesn’t mean first-time buyers are priced out of the housing market.

 You can mix and match these strategies to find the cheapest way to buy a house for you.
-If you’re lucky – or crafty – you might be able to move in without paying much out of pocket at all.Verify your home buying eligibility (Nov 26th, 2021)
+If you’re lucky — or crafty — you might be able to move in without paying much out of pocket at all.Check your home buying options.
+Start here

 In this article (Skip to...)